mboyea/fly-vpn/README.md

 | `nix run .#start container` | Start the server in a container on your machine |
 | `nix develop` | Start a dev shell with all project dependencies installed |

-## FAQ
+### FAQ

-### What is this for?
+#### What is this for?

 You can have all your friends connect to this VPN simultaneously.
 When everyone's connected, LAN multiplayer games should allow you to play together.
+Now you can have LAN parties online, and nobody has to install or pay for a proprietary VPN client.

 Fly doesn't charge you when your app isn't computing anything.
 So when you're not using the VPN, it's not costing you money.

-### How does it work?
+#### How does it work?

 [Nix (the package manager)](https://nixos.org/) uses [declarative scripting](https://en.wikipedia.org/wiki/Declarative_programming) to: